6 Best Campgrounds in Badlands National Park, SD

 Campers at the Badlands/White River KOA are less than a five-mile drive from the Interior Entrance of Badlands National Park, and just a short drive to the Ben Reifel Visitor Center from here.

 Address: 20720 SD Highway 44, Interior, South Dakota

-Located within the city of Wall next to the world-famous Wall Drug, Sleepy Hollow Campground & RV Park lends easy access to the area's top attractions and provides a plethora of comfortable overnight options.
-The park features a dedicated tenting area and nearly 60 pull-through sites for RVs, and all overnight visitors to Sleepy Hollow share access to showers, laundry facilities, and the quiet surroundings.
-Other attractions found nearby Sleepy Hollow include Wounded Knee the Museum, the Minuteman Missile National Historic Site, and the Pinnacles Entrance of Badlands National Park, allowing full days of adventure and a good night's slumber.
+Located within the city of Wall next to the world-famous Wall Drug, Sleepy Hollow Campground & RV Park lends easy access to the area's top attractions.
+The campground also provides a plethora of comfortable overnight options.
+The park features a dedicated tenting area and nearly 60 pull-through sites for RVs.
+All overnight visitors to Sleepy Hollow share access to showers, laundry facilities, and the quiet surroundings.

 Address: 2850 Chapel Ln, Rapid City, South Dakota

 Most of the overnight accommodations are in the neighboring town of Wall, located just north of the Pinnacles Entrance of the park.
 Including the few options found in the towns of Interior and Kadoka, almost all hotel options near Badlands National Park fall in the mid-range category, meaning you'll get a comfortable stay for a great price.